Molcas/OpenMolcas/doc/source/installation.guide/install.rst

 .. warning::

-   The DGA library is not available in OpenMolcas.
+   The DGA library is not available in |openmolcas|.

 The Graphical User Interface codes in |molcas| require additional software, including OpenGL and glut library.
 However, in most of the cases there is no need